Marun Al Naqqash

-Marun Al Naqqash (Arabic: مارون النقاش) (1855–1817) was a Sidon-born Maronite merchant who produced the first theatre play texts in Arabic language.
+Marun Al Naqqash (Arabic: مارون النقاش) (1855–1817) was a Sidon-born Maronite merchant.
+In 1848, he produced the first known theatre performance in the Arabic language.

 Early life and education

 Al Naqqash was born in Sidon on 9 February 1817 into a Maronite family.
-In 1825 his family moved to Beirut where he studied Arabic language, literature in addition to law and foreign languages, including French, Italian and Turkish.
-He also involved in poetry, Oriental music and was educated as a bookkeeper.
+In 1825 his family moved to Beirut, where he studied Arabic language and literature in addition to law and foreign languages, including French, Italian and Turkish.
+He also was active in poetry, Oriental music and was educated as a bookkeeper.

 Career and activities

 Following the completion of his studies Al Naqqash began to work as a chief clerk at the customs department and became a member of the chamber of commerce in Beirut.
 He traveled to Damascus, Aleppo and Egypt for business.
-In 1846 he went to Italy where he was introduced to Italian theatre and opera.
-After he returned to Lebanon he translated The Miser, a play by Molière, into Arabic and published it with the title Al-bakhīl in 1847 which was the first Arabic play text.
-Al-bakhīl was written in the standard Arabic and in verse rather than in prose which made it ready for musical performance.
-It was staged in 1847.
+In 1846 he went to Italy, where he was introduced to Italian theatre and opera.
+After his return to Beirut, he translated The Miser, a play by Molière, into Arabic and published it under the title Al-bakhīl in 1847 as the first Arabic theatrical play.
+Al-bakhīl was written in standard Arabic and in verse, which allowed for musical elements.
 The Ottoman Sultan Abdulmejid was praised in the play.

-Al Naqqash also established a theatre near to his Beirut home after granting a permission from the Ottomans where Al-bakhīl was performed in 1847.
-Then he produced two original plays.
-The first one was Abu Al Hasan al-Mughaffal aw Harun Al Rashid (Arabic: Abu Al Hasan the Gullible or the Caliph Harun Al Rashid) which was an adaptation of the One Thousand and One Nights and was performed at his theatre in 1850.
-His last play was entitled Al Salit al-Hasud (Arabic: The Impudent and Jealous Young Man) which was staged in 1852.
+Al Naqqash established a theatre for the performance of his plays near his Beirut home, following a permission from the Ottoman authorities.
+He also produced two original plays: The first one was Abu Al Hasan al-Mughaffal aw Harun Al Rashid (Abu Al Hasan the Gullible or the Caliph Harun Al Rashid).
+This was based on an adaptation of characters of the One Thousand and One Nights and performed at his theatre in 1850.
+His last play was entitled Al Salit al-Hasud (The Impudent and Jealous Young Man), staged in 1852.

-The content of Al Naqqash's plays was patriotic and loyal to the Ottoman Empire.
-Al Naqaash also wrote political poems in which he praised the Ottoman Sultan Abdülmecid and the Egyptian governor.
+The content of Al Naqqash's plays was described as patriotic and loyal to the Ottoman Empire.
+He also wrote political poems in which he praised the Ottoman Sultan Abdülmecid and the Egyptian governor.

 Personal life and death

-His nephew, Salim Al Naqqash, also involved in theatre and formed a theatrical troupe.
+His brother Nicolas and nephew Salim Al Naqqash also were involved in theatre and formed a theatrical troupe.
+They drew primarily on French theatre for their Arabic plays, but had to stop their theatrical performances due to scarce public interest.
+Having left for Egypt, they contributed to the early development of Arabic theatre.

-Al Naqqash went to Tarsus on 19 September 1854 for business where he died of fever on 1 June 1855 at age 38.
+Marun Al Naqqash went to Tarsus in 1854 for business, where he died of fever on 1 June 1855 at age 38.